-Pupils in the First to Fifth Years should have the following items with them in every academic lesson: charged iPads or laptops, pens, pencils, coloured pencils, pencil sharpener, rubber, ruler, glue-stick, homework diary, rough work book and the appropriate text and exercise books.
-It will be useful to have the following in some classes: a calculator, protractor, pair of compasses, small pair of scissors, a dictionary, whether English or foreign.
+Pupils in the First to Fifth Years should have the following items with them in every academic lesson: charged laptops, pens, pencils, coloured pencils, pencil sharpener, rubber, ruler, glue-stick and the appropriate text and exercise books.
+It will be useful to have the following in some classes: a calculator, protractor, pair of compasses, small pair of scissors.
 Water bottles are permitted in non-laboratory lessons.